shaversj/100-days-of-code/days/03/README.md

-Script to backup and clear out my downloads directory.
+Created a script to backup and clean my downloads directory.